XiaofengdiZhu/GigavoltDoc/src/en/expand/transportation/tractor_beam.md

 let connections = [
     new ElectricConnection(ElectricConnectorDirection.Top, ElectricConnectorType.Input, ElectricConnectionDisplayMode.StartAndEnd, [
-        new IOPort(1, 16, "Scale Size", "For each 1 increase of this, the scale size of the subterrain increases by 1/8 times, with a maximum of 8191.875 times."), new IOPort(17, 32, "Y Offset", "For each 1 increase of this, the position of the subterrain moves up by 1/8 block.
+        new IOPort(1, 16, "Scale Size", "The initial value is 0.
+For each 1 increase of this, the scale size of the subterrain increases by 1/256 times, with a maximum of 255.996 times."), new IOPort(17, 32, "Y Offset", "For each 1 increase of this, the position of the subterrain moves up by 1/8 block.
 If the highest bit of this is 1, moving down instead.")
     ]),
     new ElectricConnection(ElectricConnectorDirection.Right, ElectricConnectorType.Input, ElectricConnectionDisplayMode.StartAndEnd, [